jinghuazhao/TWAS-pipeline/README.md

 twas2.sh bmi.txt EUR MET 1

-where MET specifies weights from METSIM populaiton as in Gusev et al. (2016) and we start from block 1 of the gene list.
+where MET specifies weights from METSIM population as in Gusev et al. (2016) and we start from block 1 of the gene list.

 As this may be time-consuming, we resort to parallel computing,